alexiak0127/EarningsWhisperer/README.md

 Examining performance across different movement classes provides deeper insights:
 ![accuracy_by_class](visualizations/accuracy_by_class.png)
 This heatmap shows:
-- logistic_regression performs poorly, especially for "Up" (0.09).
-- Random Forest dramatically outperforms Logistic Regression on "down" (-1) predictions (73% vs. 17%)
-- "Up" (1) predictions remain challenging, with Random Forest achieving moderate success (40%) while Logistic Regression completely fails (0%)
+- XGBoost performs the best overall, achieving high accuracy across all classes (~93–95%).
+- Random Forest also shows strong performance, especially for the Stable class (0.89 accuracy).
+- Adaboost provides moderate performance, doing better on Stable (0.78) than on Up (0.50).
+- Logistic Regression performs poorly for the Up class (0.09), suggesting it struggles to capture the dynamics leading to price increases.
+- The Random Baseline model (random guessing) achieves roughly 33–41% per class, serving as a lower-bound benchmark.

 ### **Confusion Matrices** ###
 The confusion matrices reveal the specific prediction patterns of my models: